sapalombo21/SEIR-P2-Fullstack/README.md

 | PUT         | /games/:id/edit   | reviewCtrl.edit   | Called when a user wants to edit a review for a game.                    |
 | DELETE      | /games/:id        | reviewCtrl.delete | Called when a user wants to delete their review                          |
 | GET         | /user/:id         | userCtrl.show     | Called when user profile is opened, shows the users reviews              |
+## Next Steps
+* Like/Dislikes and ways to sort results
+* Switch to a relational database
+* Comments on reviews